abstra-app/template-nota-carioca/README.md

 > **Note**: This repository and the majority of the documentation and code are in Portuguese, as it is a template applied to Brazil.
 However, contributions and questions in English are also welcome.

-# Projeto de Emissão de Notas Fiscais via Nota Carioca com ABSTRA
+# Projeto de Emissão de Notas Fiscais via Nota Carioca com Abstra

 Este projeto fornece um template para a emissão de notas fiscais eletrônicas através do sistema Nota Carioca, utilizando a biblioteca Abstra.
 O foco deste repositório é auxiliar desenvolvedores e empresas brasileiras a automatizar o processo de emissão de notas fiscais.